SymmetricChaos/SimpleCAS/README.md

 For most purposes creating Rational objects directly is rather cumbersome but also unnecessary.
 For convenience there is a `cast_to_rational` function provided that will try to create a Rational object from integers, floats, and properly formatted strings.
 This is used automatically by every function that accepts Rationals as an argument.

-Rationals can be expanded into both their decimal and simple continued fraction representations.
+Rationals can be expanded into several forms.

 ```
-R = Rational(37,11)
+R = Rational(137,126)

+#String showing the first n digits after the decimals
 print(R.digits(5))
-3.3636
+1.08730

+# String showing the complete decimal expansion with the repeating part parenthesized
+print(R.decimal_expansion)
+1.0(873015)

+# List with the canonical simple continued fraction
 print(R.cfrac())
 [3, 2, 1, 3]
 ```